OlivandoGit/Space-Cadets/README.md

 **Challenge 1 Notes:**

-Write a Web service to Fetch an email ID and get a lecturers's name (from https://www.ecs.soton.ac.uk/people/)
+Write a Web service to Fetch an email ID and get a faculty memeber's name (from https://www.ecs.soton.ac.uk/people/)

 **Challenge 2 Notes:**